phpearth/docs/quality/testing.md

 What is Macaroni code?

 Languages all mixed up like mac and cheese.
-For example SQL and PHP together.
+For example, SQL and PHP together.

 ## Why testing code if the application works ok and is in production?